HanneWhitt/llm-aligned-rl/README.md

 ## Abstract

 In order to build aligned AGI, we will need methods that can judge the actions of powerful agents using strong and nuanced comprehension of human values, and at scale.
-This work proposes that the most promising candidate is supervision by multimodal LLMs or future generative models.
+This work proposes that the most promising candidate is supervision by multimodal LLMs, or future generative models.
 To provide a minimal empirical example, an RL agent is presented that has been trained on a simple game edited to include a clear moral element.
 The agent learns to act in closer alignment to human values with no manual specification of what these are, using the existing knowledge of human values latent within GPT-4o-mini.

 &nbsp;